Canon 100D vs Sony A5000

-The Canon EOS 100D (called Canon SL1 in some regions) and the Sony Alpha A5000 are two digital cameras that were revealed to the public, respectively, in March 2013 and January 2014.
+The Canon EOS 100D (called Canon SL1 in some regions) and the Sony Alpha A5000 are two digital cameras that were officially introduced, respectively, in March 2013 and January 2014.
 The 100D is a DSLR, while the A5000 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with an APS-C sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Sony provides 19.8 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 17.9 megapixels, whereas the Sony provides 19.8 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 100D vs Sony A5000

 The side-by-side display below illustrates the physical size and weight of the Canon 100D and the Sony A5000.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth measures are rounded to the nearest millimeter.